Mqtth3w/DBandWeb-unipr/README.md

 # Database and Web project
-## Description
-A simple dynamic site with DB
+A simple dynamic site with DB.

+## Documentation
+Look at "Documentazione progettobdw.pdf".